MYCOTOXINS ANALYSIS: A COMPLEX AND ESSENTIAL CHALLENGE IN ANIMAL FEED

 This group of analytical techniques allow rapid analysis with little equipment.
 They are mainly based in immunodetection techniques, and they are usually very useful for screening in feed mills as they allow analyzing numerous samples.

 Among them, we can find the quantitative method ELISA (Enzyme-Linked ImmunoSorbent Assay).
 This method is based on the detection of an immobilized antigen on a solid phase through an antibody that, through an enzyme, produces a reaction whose product can be measured spectrophotometrically, for example.
-This technique is versatile, robust, and simple, and employs economical reagents.
+This technique is versatile, robust, simple, and employs economical reagents.

 Another immuno testing technique is the lateral flow test (LFT) or immunochromatographic strip test for the quantitative detection of mycotoxins.
 This technique involves the addition of the sample extract to a buffer solution and the resulting solution is added to a lateral flow test strip.
 This strip is incubated for a short period of time and read using a travel reader device.